kavyamanohar/msc-reviewed-speech/DATASHEET.md

 2. **Who created this dataset (e.g. which team, research group) and on behalf of which entity (e.g. company, institution, organization)**?

 	*This data set is a part of crowd sourced speech data collected and maintained by [Swathanthra Malayalam Computing](https://smc.org.in).
-You can find the speech collection web application [here](https://msc.smc.org.in) and its source code [here](https://gitlab.com/smc/msc)*
+You can find the speech collection web application [here](https://msc.smc.org.in) and its source code [here](https://gitlab.com/smc/msc).
+The first version of MSC Reviewed Speech corpus is based on the MSC database snapshot on 19th August 2020*

 3. **What support was needed to make this dataset?**